LambdaGaming/Crafting_System/README.md

 - Once the entity is mined, it will drop a certain amount of specified entities, and will respawn after a certain amount of time.
 All of these parameters are defined in the ucs_config.lua file.
 ## Other Features
 - Iron and wood ingredient entities
+- Built-in persistence system to save crafting tables and mineable entities to the map, accessible by holding C and right clicking them.
+(Normal persistence systems won't work due to the nature of the entities.)
+- You can also change the type of crafting table or mineable entity through the same menu.
 - [Developer functions and hooks](dev.md)

 # FAQs